sea-bass/python-testing-ci/README.md

 where `<containerId>` is the ID of the container you can get by running `docker ps` and copying the ID that shows up.

 ## Continuous Integration with Jenkins
 A Jenkinsfile is included with this repository.
-This is set up to run `pytest` and then get the collected JUnit style XML for display on Jenkins.
+This is set up to run `pytest` and then get the automatically generated JUnit-style XML for display on Jenkins.

-Most of the setup for this part is done in Jenkins itself, so refer to the blog post (COMING SOON) for more information.
+Most of the setup for this part needs to be done in GitHub and Jenkins, to ensure that a push to GitHub will trigger running a CI job on Jenkins.
+Please refer to the blog post linked at the beginning for more information.